active-group/reacl/doc/intro.md

 Reacl components are usually created from templates called *classes*.
 Classes can be defined via the macro `defclass`.
-We start by definiting a class for our little application like this:
+We start by defining a class for our little application like this:

 ```clj
 (reacl/defclass my-app this state [greeting]